philipshih/philipshih.github.io/ROSETTA_DOCUMENTATION.md

 ---

 ## ⚙️ Options
-Select any combination of options to tailor your Note.
+Select any combination of options to tailor the Note.

 **Output**

-Generate your Note in SHN (Short-hand Notation), VSHN (Very Short-hand), A&P by Problem, or A&P Only (outputs only the Assessment & Plan)
+Generate Note in SHN (Short-hand Notation), VSHN (Very Short-hand), A&P by Problem, or A&P Only.

 **Reasoning**

-Include full pathophysiologic reasoning or cite relevant clinical guidelines in Note.
+Include more pathophysiologic reasoning or cite relevant clinical guidelines in Note.

 **Documentation**